GregDomzalski/GregDomzalski.github.io/content/posts/2024-06-25-Your-job-is-fine.md

 We all experience self-doubt at times.
 That's completely normal.

 But if that self-doubt is preventing you from achieving your goals or is so frequent that it is making you miserable, that's when things cross the line into anxiety disorder territory.
-And that's OK.
+That doesn't mean you're a failure.
+But it is something you should consider actively working through.
 With help, you *can* get through it.

 ## An engineering (or Comp Sci) degree is still worth a lot